wendywarren/ac-type/_type-3/grimm-dust-cover/index.md

 : On one of the flaps, you'll include the provided author's bio text.

 Publisher Info
-: Use the provided logo and text on one of the flaps.
+: Use the provided logo and text on the back flap.

 Back Cover Blurb
 : Create a blurb based on text about the story from Wikipedia or another source.
 It should be a maximum of 150 words.
 Don't just copy/paste random text.
 Make sure it's an interesting, captivating read.
 If you wish, you can compose one yourself based on the reading you've done about your fairy tale.